emilyOberH/C-programming/README.md

   2) Program reads and displays file "sentences.txt" as well as the number of characters, lines, spaces and letters on screen.

   3) After the program reads and displays the contents of file "sentences.txt", it asks the user for a name of a new file.
 It then creates a file with the given name and copies every line from file "sentences.txt" that contains at least one occurrence of string str. str is given by th user.

+  4) Program reads and displays file "Alice_Merton_song.txt" and displays the number of words, characters, lines and letters on screen.